 To connect Snowy 2.0 Main Works to the National Energy Market (NEM), a new transmission connection is required.
-NSW Electricity Networks Operations Pty Ltd as a trustee for NSW Electricity Operations Trust (known as Transgrid and the Proponent) received development approval on 2 September 2022 to construct a switching station and overhead transmission lines ('the Project') to facilitate the connection of Snowy 2.0 to the existing electrical transmission network, approximately 27 kilometres (km) east of Tumbarumba, New South Wales (NSW).
+NSW Electricity Networks Operations Pty Ltd as a trustee for NSW Electricity Operations Trust (known as Transgrid and the Proponent) received development approval on 2 September 2022 to construct a 500 kiloVolt (kV) substation and 330kV switching yard (Maragle Substation) and overhead transmission lines ('the Project') to facilitate the connection of Snowy 2.0 to the existing electrical transmission network, approximately 27 kilometres (km) east of Tumbarumba, New South Wales (NSW).

-This Spoil Management Plan (SMP) describes how spoil will be managed by UGL during transmission line construction, including segregation, testing and use and emplacement requirements.
+This Spoil Management Plan (SMP) describes how spoil will be managed by the PC during transmission line construction, including segregation, testing and use and emplacement requirements.
 The SMP describes anticipated hazards during spoil management and mitigation measures to identify and manage potential impacts that could occur during Project works.

 For the purposes of classification, 'spoil' is defined in this Plan as all subsoil material excavated during Project works, and therefore any material not classified and segregated as topsoil will be treated as spoil.
 Topsoil for the project will be defined by character rather than by depth limitation and can include underlying (secondary) soil profiles as long as characteristics are largely consistent with the overlying material type.
-Transgrid & UGL believe such weed-free material would be beneficial for site rehabilitation as 'horizon-A' topsoil volumes may be limited.
+Transgrid & the PC believe such weed-free material would be beneficial for site rehabilitation as 'horizon-A' topsoil volumes may be limited.